holoviz/panel/doc/how_to/migrate/from_streamlit.md

 You can identify the relevant layout to migrate to in the [Layouts Section](../../reference/index.md#layouts) of the [Component Gallery](../../reference/index.md).

-## Adding Style with Templates
+## Adding Layout and Style with Templates

-Streamlit always uses the same *template* with a *main* and *sidebar* area to style and layout your app.
+Streamlit always uses the same *template* with a *main* and *sidebar* area to layout and style your app.

 With Panel you have the flexibility to use the *default, blank template*, one of the *built in templates* or even create your own *custom template*.